-- Audited financial information to evaluate and certify the company's actual performance achieved as compared to the company's financial performance goals established in the first quarter of the prior year and the financial performance requirement stated in our Executive Officer Annual Bonus Plan. - The company's actual performance achieved relative to the company's operational and strategic goals established in the first quarter of the prior year. - · Individual officer performance relative to the performance goals established for the officer. - The prior year's economic environment, commodity price fluctuations and other factors (adverse or beneficial) that should be considered in the Committee's evaluation of company and individual officer performance.
+- Audited financial information to evaluate and certify the company's actual performance achieved as compared to the company's financial performance goals established in the first quarter of the prior year. - The company's actual performance achieved relative to the company's operational and strategic goals established in the first quarter of the prior year. - Individual officer performance relative to the performance goals established for the officer. - The prior year's economic environment, commodity price fluctuations and other factors (adverse or beneficial) that should be considered in the Committee's evaluation of company and individual officer performance.